Lyapunov Neural ODE State-Feedback Control Policies: Lyapunov-NODE Control (L-NODEC)

-Definition 3 states that the controlled system \eqref{state_propagation} with the optimal policy is not only exponentially stable, but also its potential function at the final inference time $t=1$ is bounded by a constant $\delta$.
-Thus, the potential function \eqref{potential_function} associated with the optimal trajectories will be an ES-CLF with $\delta$-stable inference dynamics.
-We now establish an upper bound for $\delta$ when the initial state is subject to perturbations.
+The state trajectories of \eqref{NODE} under the optimal policy $\pi_{\theta^*}(x)$ are exponentially stable, and the potential function at the final time $T$ is bounded by $\delta$.
+The smallest $\delta$ that can be guaranteed for a given initial state is